JenJen-Great/2048-with-Pygame/README.md

 # Contributing

 - Fork the repo
--Create a branch feature/your-feature
+- Create a branch feature/your-feature
--Make changes and test locally
+- Make changes and test locally
--Open a pull request describing your changes
+- Open a pull request describing your changes